The Bob's Burgers Movie: Plot

-Six years ago, two figures get into a fight at the Wonder Wharf, where a gunshot rings out and one of the figures falls.
+One night, two figures get into a fight at Wonder Wharf.
+A gunshot rings out and one of the figures falls.

-In the present day, the Belcher family prepares for the day and discuss their plans for the summer ("Sunny Side Up Summer"); Bob and Linda plan to extend their loan from First Oceanside Savings Bank, Tina plans to confess to her crush Jimmy Jr., Gene constructs an instrument to perform at the half-renovated bandshell, and Louise wants to prove she's brave.
+Six years later, the Belcher family prepares for the summer: Bob and Linda plan to extend their loan from the bank, Tina plans to confess to her crush Jimmy Jr., Gene constructs an instrument to perform at Wonder Wharf's bandshell, and Louise wants to prove she is brave.

-Bob and Linda are denied an extension on their loan, and unless they pay it all in a week, their restaurant equipment will get repossessed.
+Bob and Linda are denied an extension on their loan and are told they have seven days to pay it or their restaurant equipment will get repossessed.
 They decide to ask their landlord, Mr. Calvin Fischoeder, if they can skip rent for the month until they pay the loan.
-However, after a sinkhole forms in front of the restaurant, a skeleton of a carnie--Cotton Candy Dan--is discovered in it by the kids, and Mr. Fischoeder is charged for the murder.
-If he's convicted, they won't be able to get the rent skipped.
+However, after a sinkhole forms in front of the restaurant, a skeleton of a carnie named Cotton Candy Dan is discovered in it by the kids, and Mr. Fischoeder is charged for the murder.
+If he is convicted, they will not be able to get the rent skipped.

-The Belcher children skip school so they can find out who truly committed the murder, which would free their landlord.
-After some investigation, including investigating a group of carnies ("Lucky Ducks"), questioning the police officer Sergeant Bosco and searching the Fischoder's treehouse, they conclude that Mr. Fischoeder's brother Felix is the killer.
-They ultimately end up in a secret clubhouse underground a ride called the Mole Hill at the Wonder Wharf.
-Calvin, Felix, and their cousin and family lawyer Grover are all hiding out in the clubhouse until the two brothers can flee the country because of the murder charge.
-Louise sees a photo that shows Grover wearing a cufflink that was found on the skeleton, and sees a faded bite mark on Grover's wrist, revealing that he was in fact the murderer.
-Grover soon notices what Louise is doing, and holds her, the other kids, and the Fischoeders hostage.
+The Belcher children skip school in an attempt to investigate the murder themselves and clear Mr. Fischoeder of wrongdoing.
+After investigating Wonder Wharf's carnies, questioning police Sergeant Bosco, and searching the Fischoders' treehouse, they conclude that Mr. Fischoeder's brother Felix is the killer and tail him to Wonder Wharf, where they end up in a secret clubhouse underneath a ride called the Mole Hill.
+Calvin, Felix, their cousin and family lawyer Grover are hiding out in the clubhouse until the two brothers can flee the country over the murder charge.
+Louise sees a photo that shows Grover wearing a cufflink that was found on the skeleton, and spots a faded bite mark on Grover's wrist, revealing that he was in fact the murderer.
+However, Grover realizes Louise is onto him, grabs a speargun from a shooting gallery and takes everyone hostage.